WooCommerce Bookings and Appointments

 This plugin also allows the WooCommerce store owners to apply certain rules to the display format.
 But before going into any specifications have a look at the rule settings section in the plugin.

-As soon as a new order is placed in your store, the first option will enforce the calculation of shipment and delivery process from the next working day.
+As soon as a new order is placed in your store, the first option will enforce the calculation of the shipment and delivery process from the next working day.
 For instance, let the order date be 11/16/2017 (Thursday) and the next day is not a holiday.
-Moreover, the minimum delivery days defined by you is 3, then the delivery date will be 11/20/2017 (Monday).
+Moreover, the minimum number of delivery days defined by you is 3, then the delivery date will be 11/20/2017 (Monday).
 Thus, instead of starting the shipment calculation from the order date itself, the next working day is chosen.

 However, you should note that this might not be always correct as it also depends on the delivery time zone.